Alvarenga4/Alvarenga4/README.md

 <hr />

-Hello erevryone.
+Hello every one.
 I'm Francisco Alvarenga and i'm 21 years old.
 I'm FullStack developer about 3 years and i love it.
 Currently, i living at São José dos Campos, SP - Brazil.
 I love play 🎸 and watch some movies and tv shows. <br />

 <hr />